 ● Farmworkers in conventional agriculture often experience pesticide poisoning.

-● The giant food corporations often demand intense labor for a below-average salary.
+● The giant food corporations often demand intense labour for a below-average salary.

 ● Local organic farms, on the other hand, usually pay more attention to farmworkers, animal welfare, and the environment.

-When buying products from different sources, you are demanding different actions and behaviors.
+When buying products from different sources, you are demanding different actions and behaviours.

 Money is a double-edged sword; make sure you’re using it right.

 20 Benefits of healthy eating – Final Words